Writers' Surgery Retreat - PROPOSED COURSE • Course 148

 Rye is a picturesque English town in East Sussex.
 The entire series of E F Benson's Mapp and Lucia was shot here.
 Rye has a distinguished literary history.
 Lamb House was once owned by Henry James and the town was also the home of writers, including Radclyffe Hall and E F Benson.
 Click here for a short video about Rye.

-By post: Enrolment will be confirmed on receipt of your £100 deposit.
+By post: Enrolment will be confirmed on receipt of your £150 deposit.
 Payment in full is due by 12 November.
-Bank transfer: To book by bank transfer, ring 020 7263 0669 for our account details.
-Online: Click the button below to pay the course fee using a credit card or PayPal.
-For our Terms & Conditions, click here.
+Bank transfer: To book by bank transfer, call us for our account details.

 Mermaid Street, Rye